 Volunteer opportunity description

 As seen with Hurricanes Irene and Sandy, one can never be too prepared.
-NYC Service partners with Office of Emergency Management (OEM) to recruit New Yorkers who can assist the public and our first responders in case of an emergency.
+NYC Service partners with NYC Emergency Management (NYCEM) to recruit New Yorkers who can assist the public and our first responders in case of an emergency.
 Volunteer positions include Coastal Storm Plan (CSP) volunteers and Commodity Distribution Points (CDP) volunteers.

 Coastal Storm Plan Volunteer (CSP)